Soivi/cybersecuritybase-project/readme.md

 ### Cyber Security Base - Course Project I ###

-In the course project, task is to create a web application that has at five flaws from the OWASP top ten list (https://www.owasp.org/index.php/Top_10_2013-Top_10).
+In the course project, task is to create a web application that has five flaws from the OWASP top ten list (https://www.owasp.org/index.php/Top_10_2013-Top_10).
 Starter code for the project is provided on Github at https://github.com/cybersecuritybase/cybersecuritybase-project.

 ## How to deploy ##